Salesforce In-App Guidance (+Limitations, Alternatives)

 3. Guidance Across the Sales Technology Stack

 Whatfix integrates tightly with your existing technology stack to provide real-time guidance across the applications.
-Moreover, due to bi-directional integration with all current content repositories, administrators can create content without any coding or technical expertise, resulting in faster training for end-users and reduced deployment time.
+Moreover, due to bi-directional integration with all current content repositories, administrators can create content without any coding or technical expertise, resulting in faster training for end-users, increased sales technology adoption, and reduced deployment time.

 4. Better Retention